-197 Aft Bimini Top
+Aft Bimini Top

-- 1. Insert the end eyes of the main bow (A) into the deck hinges (B) and insert the securing pins. - Insert the end eyes of the aft braces (C) into the deck hinges (D) and insert the securing pins. - Unfold the canvas and insert the end eyes of the forward braces (E) into the deck hinges (F) and insert the securing pins. - The jaw slides should not need to be adjusted. - If you decide to adjust the jaw slide positions, obtain the correct measurements from your selling dealer.
+- 1. Insert the end eyes of the main bow (A) into the deck hinges (B) and insert the securing pins. - 2.
+Insert the end eyes of the aft braces (C) into the deck hinges (D) and insert the securing pins. - 3.
+Insert the end eye of the port stern support (E) into the deck hinge (F) and insert the securing pin. - 4.
+Pull the secondary bow (G) and braces (H) forward. - 5.
+Insert the end eyes of the forward braces (H) into the deck hinges (I) and insert the securing pins. - The jaw slides should not need to be adjusted. - If you decide to adjust the jaw slide positions, get the correct measurements from your selling dealer.

-219 & 249 Bimini Top (If Equipped)
+Forward Bimini Top (If Equipped)

 - 1. Insert the end eyes of the main bow (A) into the deck hinges (B) and insert the securing pins. - 2.
-Insert the end eyes of the aft braces (C) into the deck hinges (D) and insert the pins. - Insert the end eye of the port stern support (E) into the deck hinge (F) and insert the pin. - 4.
-Pull the secondary bow (G) and the braces (H) forward. - 5.
-Slide the windshield hinges of the forward brace over the predrilled holes (I) in the windshield frames and secure with the attached pins. - The jaw slides should not need to be adjusted. - If you decide to adjust the jaw slide positions, obtain the correct measurements from your selling dealer.
+Insert the end eyes of the aft braces (C) into the deck hinges (D) and insert the securing pins. - 3.
+Pull the secondary bow (E) and braces (F) forward. - 4.
+Insert the end eyes of the forward braces (F) into the deck hinges (G) and insert the securing pins. - The jaw slides should not need to be adjusted. - If you decide to adjust the jaw slide positions, get the correct measurements from your selling dealer.